 My Facebook Account Was Hacked and Deleted – What Should I Do?

-Getting your Facebook account hacked is extremely frustrating and it can lead to misunderstandings.
-But some hackers go further and they delete the account altogether.
+A hacked Facebook account is extremely frustrating, and it can lead to misunderstandings.
+But some hackers go further and delete the account altogether.
 If this happened more than 30 days ago, your only option is to create a new account.